 Who can attend a child or young person’s NDIS planning meeting

-When a child or young person enters care and is identified as having significant developmental delay or disability, the DCP case worker will ensure appropriate specialist disability supports are accessed for the child through the National Disability Insurance Scheme (NDIS).
+When a child or young person enters care and is identified as having significant developmental delay or disability, the Department for Child Protection (DCP) case worker is responsible for ensuring appropriate specialist disability supports are accessed for the child through the National Disability Insurance Scheme (NDIS).

 The DCP case worker is the parental representative and is responsible for the NDIS access request, planning, plan implementation and review processes.